Student Opportunities » Internships

 Compensation: Stipend

-Summer applications due: late February
+Summer applications due: February 28, 2025

+A common misconception is that NASA only offers engineering internships.
+Please know that we have opportunities for students who are not majoring in engineering, available every semester.
+NASA needs employees with a variety of knowledge and skills.
 OSTEM internships offer students an opportunity to gain practical work experience while working side-by-side with mentors who are research scientists, engineers, and individuals from many other professions.
-Internships may be full time or part time; and, they may be on a NASA center or facility, or even working from your home or dorm.
+Internships may be full time or part time; they may be on a NASA center or facility, or even working from your home or dorm.
+Join our NASA team and gain valuable on-the-job experience, build your resume, and strengthen your career readiness.
+We offer three sessions annually, so visit our website often for opportunities.

 LA County District Attorney's Office